 “Don’t give me no rules.
 All I got are rules.”

-This is a rare post on Movie Madness because it deals with reality.
 Ethically, nurses cannot diagnose patients; luckily, blog writers have no ethical standards.
 This gives me an interesting line of my own to walk.
 Usually, posts on this blog deal with fictional characters and thus, I do not feel any sense of immorality diagnosing them.
 Since Johnny Cash was a real person, I am going to discuss a key component of his struggles without going so far as to make a mental health diagnosis.

 Please don’t sue me.

-A Hand Full of ACES
+A Handful of ACES

-The Quiz – The ACEs quiz asks ten questions about the adult’s environment when they were a child.
+The ACEs quiz asks ten questions about the adult’s environment when they were a child.
 These questions indicate if the child was exposed to things like a parent going to prison, if they were abused, and if they were made to feel unimportant at home.

-Results – The ACEs test is meant to demonstrate an adult’s level of resilience – or their ability to bounce back from challenges.
+The ACEs test is meant to demonstrate an adult’s level of resilience – or their ability to bounce back from challenges.
 With therapy and practice, it is possible to become more resilient.
 There are numerous studies that show that more ACEs lead to higher rates of suicides (completed and attempted), higher drug and alcohol abuse, higher rates of domestic violence, and higher rates of physical health issues like Hepatitis.

 Johnny Cash may have had a deck stacked with a lot of ACEs, but he seems to have found a wild card in June Carter.
 Walk the Line is a strong reminder that adversity does not have to be a life sentence.